 - 50g water (see notes on water)

 - Continue this pattern of feeding until the starter begins to bubble, and become active.
 It should be roughly the consistency of a thick pancake batter.
 After 2 or 3 days, or when there are considerable bubbles on the starter, discard around half of the starter (see intro on what to use discard for) and feed the starter as per usual.
-I like to use discard days as a chance to clean the starter jar - I just rinse it out and let it dry while the freshly fed starter hangs out in a glass bowl.
+Discard once a day for optimal results.

 - To keep your starter alive, continue to feed it once or twice a day, with the same 50g flour and water measurements.
+Stir well to incorporate after each feed.
+The starter should look like a thick paste but without a dry crackly top - you can add more water to achieve this consistency if necessary.
+Every gluten free flour is different (including each bag) so I often eyeball how much water I add.
 Discard or use starter every couple of days, and feed after each discard.
 Most gluten free bread recipes I have seen ask for 1 cup of sourdough starter per loaf, so make sure you have enough to make a loaf and also keep the starter going.

 - To store the starter, see notes and links in the introduction.

 - Make sure the starter is fed and in it's peak 'rise' before you use it to make sourdough.
 See the links in the resources section for more information.